zephyrlynx/zephyrlynx/README.md

 # **Piyush Singh Kaira**

 ## 👋 About Me
-I am currently pursuing my MCA (2022-2024) from CDAC-Noida with a percentage of **80.9%**.
+I just completed my MCA (2022-2024) from CDAC-Noida with a percentage of **80.9%**.
 I also hold a BCA degree (2019-2022) from BVIMR with a percentage of **84.74%**.
 I'm passionate about developing amazing websites and am on my journey to becoming a **Full Stack Developer**.

 ## 📚 Education
 - **MCA (2022-2024)**